 James Hook & Company has lobster salad rolls ready to go in their case on busy days.
 But, they will be happy to make a lobster roll for you if you ask.
 They'll even toast the roll on request and provide a side of butter.
 We love to take their lobster rolls to a table on the harbor walk along the Fort Point channel.

 Row 34, over in Fort Point, serves their lobster roll with slaw and homemade chips.
 (We opted out of the slaw.)

 As more places add lobster rolls to their menus, we'll check them out.
 Let us know if you have a place you think we should try.

 We can't recommend any lobster roll or lobster salad roll that uses frozen lobster in whole or in part.
 Some places who serve lobster salad rolls have said they could make a lobster roll and when it arrives, it is made with frozen lobster.
 Why would a seaside shop have frozen lobster on hand?
 It may be that they use all or a percentage of frozen lobster in their lobster salad.

 Fillers like celery or a bed of lettuce in the roll are another way to cut the cost of the roll and perhaps offer it at a low price.

 Summer is a great time to enjoy a trip to the shore and this New England specialty.
 Let us know your favorite lobster rolls and lobster salad rolls.

 We have full posts on each of these places.
 Here are the links.

-What's on your Food Lover's Shopping List?
-Shop Amazon for all your kitchen & dining needs and support this site!
+What's on your Summer Fun shopping list?
+Shop Amazon Everything You Need for Summer Fun and support this site!